Use cut wine bottles and Mod Podge Sheer Colors to make this beautiful and unique wine bottle chandelier. Customize with your own colors!

 I placed my bottles on my kitchen table, on a non stick craft sheet, with the ceiling fan on.
 Place them with the mouth down so they dry faster.
 This will be an overnight process.

 I cut the wire using wire cutters at the socket side of the switch.
-I left about 2 ft. of wire to the socket base but you should test and see what distance looks best in your application.
+I left about two feet of wire to the socket base, but you should test and see what distance looks best in your application.

 Run the cut end up through bottle and out the neck of each of the six colored bottle shades.
 The sockets will fit snuggly up in the taper of the neck of the shade.